umbraco/Umbraco-CMS/.github/README.md

 Umbraco is contribution-focused and community-driven.
 If you want to contribute back to the Umbraco source code, please check out our [guide to contributing](CONTRIBUTING.md).

 ### Tip: You should not run Umbraco from source code found here.
-Umbraco is extremely extensible to do whatever you need, [install Umbraco as noted above](#looking-to-install-umbraco) and then you can extend it.
+Umbraco is extremely extensible and can do whatever you need.
+Instead, [install Umbraco as noted above](#looking-to-install-umbraco) and then [extend it any way you want to](https://docs.umbraco.com/umbraco-cms/extending/).